olcf-tutorials/HIP_from_scratch/1_sharedmemory/README.md

 # GPU Shared Memory with HIP

 So how do we improve the performance of the sum of the rows.
-We can take advantage of GPU shared memory to bring the data even closer to the threads (TODO: is the LDS on the CUs?).
-This is called Local Data Share or LDS.
-Let us look at a modified example of the row sum kernel in (TODO: filename).
-Whereas column sum is taking advantage of the cache lines (TODO: explain how cache lines are set up on the GPU).
+We can take advantage of GPU shared memory to bring the data even closer to the threads to avoid all the memory transactions to the GPU memory.
+(TODO: is the LDS on the CUs?).
+This shared memory is called Local Data Share or LDS.
+Each block can have a maximum of (TODO: size) kb of LDS.
+Let us look at a modified example of the row sum kernel in `matrix_sums_optmized.cpp`.
+The `column_sums` kernel is unchanged but the `row_sums` kernel has been reworked  Whereas column sum is taking advantage of the cache locality, the row sum kernel will explicitly move the data into shared memory.

 (TODO: show how to run profiler on Summit and crusher and compare results with previous row sum run that didn't use shared memory)